silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] use a better entropy / random generator

 ## Bugs
+- [ ] when spending an utxo for some reason it could be re-used (choosen by checkbox) for a new transaction
 - [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
-- [ ] sending doiAmount to an address sents the fee instead of doiAmount
+- [x] ~~sending doiAmount to an address sents the fee instead of doiAmount~~
-- [ ] connecting a failing electrumx node needs to try the next server and remove it from the current list
+- [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list
-- [ ] dc1qeefktgyshgm0hackjds55ry2l2936fw2uegw09 doesn't show any transactions or takes very long
+- [x] dc1qeefktgyshgm0hackjds55ry2l2936fw2uegw09 doesn't show any transactions or takes very long
 - [ ] changing network doesn't result in changing addresses in +page.svelte